-It was the resting place of the infamous Tamerlane, an invincible Turko-Mongol war commander and founder of the Timurid Empire.
-He is also known as Timur.
-Tamerlane is one of history’s most feared conquerors whose death toll comes as high as 17 million people.
+Gur-e-Amir was the resting place of Tamerlane, a Turko-Mongol war commander and the founder of the Timurid Empire.
+Tamerlane is one of history’s most feared conquerors, whose death toll is said to be as high as 17 million.

-His empire stretched from Russia to India, from the Mediterranean to Mongolia and on his final days of glory he was just about to conquer the Ming Empire of China.
-His campaign was put to a halt by one of history’s most severe winters.
-Tamerlane caught cold and died in 1405 in Otrar, Kazakhstan.
-He was 69 at that time and had 35 successful years of constant campaigning behind him.
+Timurid’s empire stretched from Russia to India, from the Mediterranean to Mongolia.
+On his final days of glory, he was set to conquer China’s Ming Empire.
+His campaign came to an abrupt halt, due to one of history’s most severe winters.
+In 1405, Tamerlane died of influenza in Otrar, Kazakhstan.
+He was 69 and had 35 successful years of constant campaigning behind him.

 Curse of Tamerlane

-What Mikhail Gerasimov and his fellow scientists did not know of, was the curse of Tamerlane, also written as a warning on his tombstone:
+During excavations, Mikhail Gerasimov and his team were unaware of the curse of Tamerlane, which was issued as a warning on his tombstone:

 “When I rise from the dead, the world shall tremble”